Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6670 (OEM) 1GB should theoretically be a little bit better than the GeForce GT 640 DDR3 overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6670 (OEM) 1GB should in theory be a bit better than the GeForce GT 640 DDR3 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison